rtayne/TO-SQLHTTP/README.md

 # TO-SQLHTTP-Server
-An AutoHotkey script with an SQLite / HTTP Server front end for api acesses to a to.db from toutils/todbmanger:
+An AutoHotkey script with an SQLite / HTTP Server front end for access to a to.db from toutils/todbmanger:

   todbmanager - https://github.com/toutils/todbmanager

 #######################################################

-* You need to download, unzip, and install AHKsock.ahk in an AHK Standard Lib or User Library (Documents\AutoHotkey\Lib):
+* You need to download, unzip, and install AHKsock.ahk in an AHK Standard Lib or AHK User Library (Documents\AutoHotkey\Lib):

     1.)
 AHKsock - https://github.com/jleb/AHKsock